lidor-cohen/se_project_aroundtheus/README.md

 This is a simple webpage showcasing landscapes and scenic locations across the United States.
 The page features a gallery of images from various famous destinations, including Yosemite Valley, Lake Louise, and more, along with a profile section highlighting Jacques Cousteau as an explorer.

+You can watch a video of me explaining the project: https://youtu.be/6r1fxD7MNL8

 ## Features:

 - **Profile Section**: Displays the profile of Jacques Cousteau, an iconic explorer.